equinor/ecalc/docs/docs/about/modelling/setup/facility_inputs/sampled_compressor_model.md

     TYPE: COMPRESSOR_TABULAR
 ~~~~~~~~

-## Header requirements for the sampled compressor csv file
+## Header requirements for the sampled compressor csv file {/* #header-requirements-for-the-sampled-compressor-csv-file */}

 * ``POWER`` (and/or ``FUEL``)
 * A minimum of one (but more are allowed) of the following: